 Consider the following steps in creating your headcount reduction strategy:

-- Identify high performers that need to be kept and implement targeted retention strategies.
+- Identify high performers that need to be kept and implement targeted retention strategies such as merit increases—this may seem counter-intuitive, but keeping top talent who generate the most value for your organization offsets any increase in pay.

 - Determine if there is a need to ramp up in one department before ramping down in another.